4 simple ways to keep your relationship thriving

-(Good Things Utah) – Naomi Brower from Utah State University joined Deena and Nicea in the studio to talk about how to keep relationships healthy in strong after that initial honeymoon phase has worn off.
+(Good Things Utah) – Lisa Schainker from Utah State University joined Deena and Nicea in the studio to talk about how to keep relationships healthy and strong after that initial honeymoon phase has worn off.

 Relationships require strategy, foresight, and effort.
 With life pulling you in different directions, it’s important to maintain your focus and know-how to feed your relationship so it continues to thrive.
 Here are some tips, techniques, and resources to help keep your relationship strong.